greencloudcomputing/docs/docs/guide/errors.md

 🚀 Invoking function...

 😐 Ohh! → NO_RUNNER
-👉 Use 'gccli function deploy'
+👉 Use 'gccli fx deploy'
 ```

 </cliWindow>